rluba/hamjest/README.md

 	// The returned promise will be pending until "deferred"" is rejected or fulfilled. return __.promiseThat(deferred.promise, __.is(__.rejected('an error')));

-**Attention: The semantics of `promiseThat` has changed in `1.0.0` (hence the version bump).
-Previously the matcher was called with the fulfilled value instead of the promise.
-This turned out to be of limited use because you couldn't test for rejection.**

 ## More matchers and examples
 Have a look at the [test suite](./test/) to see lots of usage examples [for each matcher](./test/matchers/) as well as the [assertThat](./test/assertThatSpec.js) and [promiseThat](./test/promiseThatSpec.js) functions.